equalframework/equal-doc/docs/architecture-concepts/orm.md

 ### delete

+Deletes a series of object.
-Deletes an object permanently or puts it in the "trash bin" (i.e. setting the 'deleted' flag to 1).
+A flag allows to chose to permanently delete them, or to put them it in the "trash bin" (in the latter case, the object is not removed from the store, but marked as 'deleted').

 #### description